HagarHussein/seleniumFramework/README.md

 * data
   - *UserData.json:* input data
   - *JsonReaderData.java*: a class to parse the data from the json file
+  - *testCaseNum.json*: a mapping between testcase name and the index to the UserData.json file to parse the correct data for each test case
 * utilities
   - *Helper.java:* a helper class that contains a function to take a screenshot from the current browsing session to be used in the report generation
   - *HttpRequest.java:* has 2 functions for sending a request and saving the response of the API